ComputerByte/radarr4k/README.md

 The log file should be located at ``/root/log/swizzin.log``.

+# Uninstaller:

-# Uninstaller: WARNING Will remove your radarr4k config folder, so back it up if you need it
+WARNING Will remove your radarr4k config folder, so back it up if you need it

+Or omit line 17

 ```bash
 sudo su -